Evansville, Indiana: Rail

-Three public and several private port facilities receive year-round service from five major barge lines operating on the Ohio River.
-The river connects Evansville with all river markets in the central United States and on the Great Lakes and with international markets through the port of New Orleans.
-Evansville has been a U.S. Customs port of entry for more than 125 years.
-Because of this, it is possible to have international cargo shipped to Evansville in bond.
-The international cargo can then clear Customs in Evansville rather than a coastal port.
+Evansville is served by CSX, Evansville Western Railway, the Indiana Southwestern Railway, and the Norfolk Southern Railway.

+Airport

+Evansville is home to Evansville Regional Airport, which is located on the northern edge of the city.

 Utilities

 Electricity and natural gas are both provided to Evansville by CenterPoint Energy.
-Water and sewer services are provided by the Evansville Water & Sewer Utility, which provides water to more than 75,000 customers in Evansville and the surrounding area.
-The Ohio River provides for most of the city's source of drinking water.
-Water is drawn from the river and filtered at a 60 million gallon per day treatment plant.
-There are approximately 1,000 mi of water mains in the system, which includes approximately 6,000 fire hydrants.
+Water and sewer services are provided by the Evansville Water & Sewer Utility.
+The Ohio River provides for most of the city's source of drinking water, and 60 million gallons of water is drawn and filtered from the river daily.

 Police

 From 1818 to 1847, law enforcement was administered by the Warrick County sheriff, and from 1847 to 1863, the city marshal shared policing duties with the police department.
 In 1863, the Evansville Police Department was founded.